+Don’t let boredom get you – make some winter crafts!
 Being cooped up with the snow is pretty tough, especially for kids.
 The more cabin fever they get, the crazier they start to act.
-Parents start to worry about their homes and belongings being safe.
 When all the usual indoor entertainment ideas have gotten boring, what’s a parent to do?
 Easy!
-Bring out the crafts!
-We love these fun craft ideas you can do with your kids to keep them from destroying your home out of boredom and a need to do something.
+Bring out the winter crafts!
+We love these fun ideas you can do with your kids.

 Grab some flour and dish soap.
 Mix it in a squirt bottle and let your kids go to town make fabulous snowflakes, snowmen, and other winter designs.
 Toss them in the microwave and watch them get puffy!
-You can even add food coloring to some of the mix to make their designs more colorful.
+Adding food coloring to some of the mix will really make their designs outstanding.
 Get the full recipe from innerchildfun.com.
-Your kids will spend hours entertaining themselves with this fun and easy craft.
+Your kids will spend hours entertaining themselves with this fun and easy winter craft.